Pennsylvanians help with Hurricane Dorian relief efforts

 But Roaten says being a part of healing makes the sacrifice worth it.

-“On the opposite side of that, you also see the best that there is of humanity and you see a lot of resilience and people are able to bounce back and get through those really tough situations,” said Roaten.
+“On the opposite side of that, you also see the best that there is of humanity and you see a lot of resilience and people are able to bounce back and get through those really tough situations,” Roaten said.

 Landis says there is no set timeline for how long volunteers stay.